raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 If you have been following this creator guide from the start, you should have already seen the online Astro Pi Replay Tool, or installed the offline version as a Thonny plug-in.
 The installation instructions can be found earlier in this guide and in the Astro Pi Replay documentation.

-To test your program and simulate it running aboard the ISS, go to [astro-pi.replay.org](astro-pi-replay.org) and upload your program file, or open Thonny and run your `main.py` code through the Astro Pi Replay plug-in by opening the **Run** menu and clicking on **Astro-Pi-Replay**.
+To test your program and simulate it running aboard the ISS, go to [astro-pi.replay.org](astro-pi-replay.org) and upload your program file.
+If you are using the Astro Pi Replay plug-in with Thonny, run your `main.py` code through the Astro Pi Replay plug-in by opening the **Run** menu and clicking on **Astro-Pi-Replay**.

 Your code should run for less than 10 minutes and then stop.